elopezcon/sqa-femsa-challenge/README.md

 ## **Mobile project**
 1. Perform a [Mobile Set up](#mobile-set-up) for Android or iOS (Only one is necessary).
-2. Initialize a new npm project and install all required dependencies for [CodeceptJS](https://codecept.io/basics/#architecture).
+2. Initialize a new npm project and install all required dependencies for [WebdriverIO](https://webdriver.io/).
 3. Download the test app .apk for Android and .zip for iOS simulator from [My Demo App](https://github.com/saucelabs/my-demo-app-rn/releases) repository.
-4. Implement your code using the structure for [CodeceptJS](https://codecept.io/pageobjects/#dependency-injection).

 ### Mobile Automation Tasks:
 - Successful login.